Skip to main content

 Speaker: Kevin Poe, Vice President, Financial Services Consulting, CGI

 Explore how AI is reshaping member service, operations, and risk management.
 You’ll hear what’s working now, what “responsible AI” looks like in a regulated, member-owned environment, and how forward-thinking credit unions are laying the groundwork to lead.
+It’s not just technology – it’s how you use it.

-If you’re ready to move from pilot projects to purposeful progress, this session will help you chart your next 120 days—and beyond.
+If you’re ready to move from pilot projects to purposeful progress, this session will help you chart your next 120 days and beyond.

 Networking break & tradeshow